htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 Enabling the Fetching and Use of OAuth2 Credentials
 ---------------------------------------------------

-.. only:: Vault

 HTCondor supports two distinct methods for using OAuth2 credentials.
 One uses its own native OAuth client or issuer, and one uses a separate Hashicorp Vault server as the OAuth client and secure refresh token storage.
 Each method uses a separate credmon implementation and rpm and have their own advantages and disadvantages.

 If the native OAuth client is used with a remote token issuer, then each time a new refresh token is needed the user has to reauthorize it through a web browser.
 An hour after all jobs of a user are stopped (by default), the refresh tokens are deleted.
 If the client is used with the native token issuer is used, then no web browser authorizations are needed but the public keys of every token issuer have to be managed by all the resource providers.
 In both cases, the tokens are only available inside HTCondor jobs.

 If on the other hand a Vault server is used as the OAuth client, it stores the refresh token long term (typically about a month since last use) for multiple use cases.
 It can be used both by multiple HTCondor submit machines and by other client commands that need access tokens.
 Submit machines keep a medium term vault token (typically about a week) so at most users have to authorize in their web browser once a week.
 If kerberos is also available, new vault tokens can be obtained automatically without any user intervention.
 The HTCondor vault credmon also stores a longer lived vault token for use as long as jobs might run.

 Using the native OAuth client and/or issuer
 '''''''''''''''''''''''''''''''''''''''''''

 HTCondor can be configured
 to allow users to request and securely store credentials